 Kenji has collaborated with an array of luminaries in Jazz and Creative Music including Doctor Professor Leonard King, Jaribu Shahid, Wayne Horvitz, Pete Siers, Marion Hayden, Andy Milne, Andrew Bishop, Michael Malis, Kayvon Gordon, Mr. B (Mark Braun), Lex Korten, and Jeff Pedraz.
 Lee has toured across the continental US, Canada, and Japan.
 He has also held leadership roles at the Detroit Symphony Orchestra, Kerrytown Concert House, and Canterbury House.

 Kenji believes deeply in the power of arts education and is a committed educator.
-He serves as saxophone faculty at Interlochen Arts Camp, while maintaining an active private studio.
+He serves as Instructor of Woodwind Pedagogy and Applied Saxophone at Madonna University and Instructor of Jazz Saxophone at Interlochen Arts Camp and the Detroit Jazz Workshop, while maintaining an active private studio.

 He holds degrees from the University of Michigan in Jazz Studies and Music Education.